It’s Kayak Adventure Time!

 This is great for all paddlers.
 Here, you can partake in the day trip or a multi-day journey, and there is a 44-mile tour.
 The swamp has several campsites that are elevated to allow easier access from the water.
 It is advisable to visit during spring or fall as mosquitoes are abundant during summer.

-J. Black Canyon Water Trail, Arizona & Nevada:
+J. Black Canyon Water Trail, Arizona and Nevada:

 This trail passes through the Lake Mead Recreation Area, beginning at Hoover Dam and running till Lake Mohave.
 The views seen here are amazing such as the red rock formations, Hoover Dam, and gorgeous desert landscapes.